Ron Balicki

-Ron Balicki (born September 2, 1963) is an American actor and stuntman for various films and television series.
-He is also a well known martial arts practitioner, teacher and author.
-He is a student and the son-in-law of Dan Inosanto.
+Ron Balicki (born September 2, 1963) is an American actor, martial artist and stuntman for various films and television series.
+He is also a well known martial arts practitioner, teacher, and author.
+He is a student of and son-in-law to Dan Inosanto.

 Biography

 Balicki grew up in Chicago, Illinois.
-In 1987 he became a Deputy Sheriff for Cook County, Illinois.
-He helped form a "Special Operations Resistance Team" which trained officers in riot control.
-Around this time he served as bodyguard for Hollywood movie and music stars including Steven Seagal, Public Enemy, Kid 'n Play, Queen Latifah and D.J.
-Jazzy Jeff and Will Smith.
+In 1987, he became a deputy sheriff for Cook County, Illinois.
+He helped form a "special operations resistance team" that trained officers in riot control.
+Around this time, he served as bodyguard for Hollywood movie and music stars including Steven Seagal, Public Enemy, Kid 'n Play, Queen Latifah, and DJ Jazzy Jeff and Will Smith.
 On December 6, 1995, he married Diana Lee Inosanto, daughter of Dan Inosanto.
 They have two sons.

 Martial arts

-Balicki began training in the martial arts in the late 1960s, and in 1982 began studying with Dan Inosanto.
+Balicki began training in the martial arts in the late 1960s, and in 1982, began studying with Dan Inosanto.
 Balicki earned his full instructor certification under Inosanto in the arts of Maphilindo Silat, Filipino Kali, and Jun Fan Gung Fu (Jeet Kune Do concepts).
 In addition, Balicki also trained CRCA Wing Chun with Sifu Randy Williams.

 Balicki served as stunt coordinator and fight choreographer on many film projects (see "filmography" section below).
 He and his wife choreographed martial arts for the stage production, Be Like Water, produced at East West Players in 2008, which features the ghost of Bruce Lee visiting a troubled teenage Asian American tomboy, offering her lessons and guidance.

-Law enforcement

-Balicki has traveled extensively to train Military and Paramilitary organizations from the DEA to local law enforcement agencies, including Navy Seals, Anti-terrorists, the French Secret Service and Homeland Security personnel.

-Martial arts studies

-Balicki has studied under the following martial arts masters: